 Field-hunting tip

-Look in regional metamorphic terrains country — that is the host setting where augen gneiss typically forms.
+Look in regional metamorphic terrains country, the host setting where augen gneiss typically forms.
 If you start seeing quartz, feldspar, mica in float, you are in the right ground.
 Field specimens usually show a foliated habit, so train your eye for that shape before scanning the outcrop.